potassco/clorm/docs/clorm/predicate.rst

    nyedate = datetime.datetime.strptime(str(nyepart.date), "%Y%m%d")

-The process of creating and using the date in ``Booking`` object is cumbersome and error-prone as you have to remember to make the correct translation both in creating and reading the date.
+The problem with the above code is that the process of creating and using the date in ``Booking`` object is cumbersome and error-prone.
+You have to remember to make the correct translation both in creating and reading the date.
+Furthermore the places in the code base where these translations are made may be far apart, leading to potential problems when code needs to be refactored.

-To help with this problem CLORM introduces the idea of input and output functions.
-These are specified as constructor options for the field definition.
+To help with this problem ClORM allows the simple fields to be sub-classed and input/output functions specified to perform the appropriate type conversions.

 .. code-block:: python

    import datetime
    from clorm import *

+   class DateField(StringField):
+       pytocl = lambda dt: dt.strftime("%Y%m%d")
+       cltopy = lambda s: datetime.datetime.strptime(s,"%Y%m%d").date()

    class Booking(Predicate):
-       date=IntegerField(infunc=lambda d: int(d.strftime("%Y%m%d")),
-                         outfunc=lambda i : datetime.datetime.strptime(str(i), "%Y%m%d").date())
+       date=DateField()
        description = StringField()

-Now, with the input and output functions specified the Python developer is able to ignore the fact that within the ASP program the date is handled as an integer and can instead only deal with Python ``datetime.date`` objects.
+The ``pytocl`` definition specifies the conversion that takes place in the direction of converting Python data to Clingo data, and ``cltopy`` handles the opposite direction.
+Because the ``DateField`` inherits from ``StringField`` therefore the ``pytocl`` function must output a Python string object.
+In the opposite direction, ``cltopy`` must be passed a Python string object and performs the desired conversion, in this case producing a ``datetime.date`` object.

+By using the sub-classed ``DateField`` the conversion functions are all captured within the one class definition and the interacting with the objects can be done in a more natural manner.

 .. code-block:: python